Morgan Hill, California: Government

 The Morgan Hill Police Department is tasked with ensuring public safety within the city's incorporated borders.
 Chief Shane Palsgrove was appointed in 2020.

 Education

 Public education

 The Morgan Hill Unified School District (MHUSD) serves the whole of Morgan Hill, as well as San Martin, California and Coyote Valley.
-MHUSD schools have variously been awarded as National Blue Ribbon Schools, California Distinguished Schools, and California Gold Ribbon Schools.
+MHUSD schools have variously been awarded as California Distinguished Schools and California Gold Ribbon Schools.

 Morgan Hill's public high schools are: